Retiro railway station

-Retiro is a railway station complex in Buenos Aires, Argentina, that includes three main terminal train stations (Retiro-Mitre, Retiro-Belgrano and Retiro-San Martín) and two terminal subway stations (Retiro of Line C and Retiro of Line E).
+Retiro is a railway station complex in Buenos Aires, Argentina, that includes three main terminal train stations (Retiro-Mitre, Retiro-Belgrano and Retiro-San Martín) and the Retiro underground station complex.

 The complex is named after the neighborhood where it is located, Retiro.
-It is close to Retiro Bus Terminal Station, the country´s biggest bus terminal, and the Port of Buenos Aires.
+It is close to Retiro Bus Terminal Station, the country's biggest bus terminal, and the Port of Buenos Aires.

 Overview

 The stations are very close to the Retiro bus station (Terminal de Omnibus), the principal long-distance bus terminal in Buenos Aires.
-The complex is also accessible by the C line of the Buenos Aires Metro system and by numerous local public bus services.
-The stations will also be accessible by both Line E and Line H of the metro once their extensions are complete.
+The complex is also accessible by lines C and E of the Buenos Aires Underground m and by numerous local public bus services.
+There are plans to add additional platforms to the underground station complex to serve lines G and H in addition to lines C and E of the underground.

 The three stations are located opposite Plaza San Martín, a large park.
 Also close are ferry services to Uruguay and estuary, and cruise ship terminal.